mojaloop/mojaloop-specification/README.md

 * [Encryption](#encryption)

 ## Glossary
-This document provides the glossary for the Open API (Application Programming Interface) for FSP (Financial Service Provider) Interoperability (hereafter cited as "the API").
+This document provides the glossary for the Open API (Application Programming Interface) for FSP (Financial Service Provider) Interoperability (hereafter cited as **"the API"**).
 Terms have been compiled from three sources:
-•	ITU-T Digital Financial Services Focus Group Glossary (ITU-T),
+- ITU-T Digital Financial Services Focus Group Glossary (ITU-T),
-•	Feedback from Technology Service Providers (TSPs) in the PDP work groups (PDP) and
+- Feedback from Technology Service Providers (TSPs) in the PDP work groups (PDP) and
-•	Feedback from the L1P IST Reference Implementation team (RI).
+- Feedback from the L1P IST Reference Implementation team (RI).
-Information is shared in accordance with Creative Commons Licensing.
+Information is shared in accordance with **Creative Commons Licensing**.

 ## Logical Data Model
 This document introduces the four generic transaction patterns that are supported in a logical version of the API.
 Additionally, all logical services that are part of the API are presented on a high-level.